open-telemetry/opentelemetry-specification/specification/trace/sdk.md

-Note: First, these requirements use "interface" in the most abstract sense -- it does not need to be an actual Java `interface` for example but could also be a `final` POJO.
+Note: First, these requirements use "interface" in the most abstract sense -- it does not need to be an actual Java `interface` for example but could also be a `final` POJO, or, especially in the case of read/write span, even two (or more) separate objects that are passed together to give full read/write capabilities (when chosing this implemenation technique, changes through one object should be reflected in the other objects immediately if they are observable through them at all to avoid introducing suble gotchas).
 Second, these are abstract requirements for interfaces.
 Not all places in the spec that talk about a readable span need to be implemented by the same concrete interface.
 For example, this allows using a different interface for the readable span passed to an exporter than for the readable span passed